 - Scheme abolishing mobile roaming surcharges was due to expire on 30 June 2022

-- Commission to look into the problem of surcharges for intra-EU calls
+- Commission to review the problem of surcharges for intra-EU calls

-Under the agreement, a follow-up to the 2017 elimination of roaming surcharges, consumers will continue to be able to use their mobile phones when travelling abroad in the EU with no additional fees on top of what they already pay at home.
+The legislation, a follow-up to the 2017 elimination of roaming surcharges and agreed between Parliament and Council in December means consumers will continue to be able to use their mobile phones when travelling abroad in the EU with no additional fees on top of what they already pay at home.

-In addition, they would be entitled to the same quality and speed of mobile connection abroad as at home.
-Roaming providers will be obliged to offer the same roaming quality as those offered domestically, if the same conditions are available on the network in the visiting country.
-To this aim, MEPs secured a provision to prohibit practices that reduce the quality of roaming services (e.g. by switching the connection from 4G to 3G).
+In addition, they will enjoy the same quality and speed of mobile connection abroad as at home.
+Roaming providers will be obliged to offer the same roaming quality to that provided domestically, if the same conditions are available on the network of the visiting country.
+In negotiations with Council, MEPs secured a provision in the new rules to prohibit practices that reduce the quality of roaming services (e.g. by switching the connection from 4G to 3G).

 Free access to emergency services

-Travellers will have access to emergency services without any additional charge - whether by call or text message, including the transmission of caller location information.
-Operators would also have to provide information about the European emergency number 112, it was agreed.
-People with disabilities will be able to access emergency services without additional charges.
+Travellers and people with disabilities will have access to emergency services without any additional charge - whether by call or text message, including the transmission of caller location information.
+Operators will also have to provide information about the European emergency number 112.

 Call for ending surcharges for intra-EU calls

-During negotiations, MEPs pushed to end surcharges for intra-EU calls (e.g. when calling from Belgium to Italy), as consumers are still confused about the difference between roaming calls and intra-EU calls.
-Intra-EU calls are currently capped at 19 cents per minute.
-The agreement provides for the Commission to look into the situation and assess whether further reduction of the caps are necessary.
+During talks with member state ministers, MEPs pushed for an end to surcharges for intra-EU calls (e.g. when calling from Belgium to Italy), as consumers are still confused about the difference between roaming calls and intra-EU calls.
+The costs of intra-EU calls are currently capped at 19 cents per minute.
+This agreement provides for the Commission to look into this and assess whether further reductions of the caps are necessary.

-Wholesale roaming charges – the price operators charge each other when their customers use other networks when roaming the EU – will be capped at €2 per Gigabyte (GB) from 2022 progressively down to €1 in 2027.
-If consumers exceed their contract limits when roaming, any additional charges can not be higher than the wholesale roaming caps.
+Wholesale roaming charges – the price operators charge each other when their customers use other networks– will be capped at €2 per Gigabyte (from 2022 and will reduce progressively to €1 in 2027.
+If consumers exceed their contract limits when roaming, any additional charges cannot be higher than the wholesale roaming caps.